 Procedure for Requesting Second Language Differential: Departments should include a request for second language differential in the requisition for a new or vacant position.
-Departments must submit a memorandum to the Director of Human Resources to initiate a request for second language differential when there is an incumbent.
+Departments must submit a memorandum to the Chief People Officer to initiate a request for second language differential when there is an incumbent.
 The memorandum must be accompanied by a justification which states in detail the duties, responsibilities, and reasons for the second language differential requirement.
-All requests must be reviewed and approved by the Director of Human Resources.
+All requests must be reviewed and approved by the Chief People Officer.